NREL/HPC/docs/Friendly_User/gpu_containers.md

 ## Allocate a GPU Job

-As with any GPU-accelerated software, you first need to ensure you have the right hardward accessible.
+As with any GPU-accelerated software, you first need to ensure you have the right hardware accessible.
 On Kestrel, this means you need to start with [allocating a job that provides at least one GPU card](running_gpu.md) to the compute node host's computing environment before continuing.

 Once you have such a job allocated, we will illustrate key considerations for a typical GPU container use case by describing the steps required to run a Tensorflow software image that is compatible with the GPU drivers available on Kestrel.
 The example we will use will run on a single GPU card, so your (interactive) Slurm job allocation command may look something like: